dnl-rss/secureum-slot5-security-pitfalls-201/00_tokens.md

 Users understand the associated risks of large funds or flash loans.

-Contracts relying on the token balance must carefully take in consideration attackers with large funds or attacks through flash loans.
+Contracts relying on the token `balance` must carefully take in consideration attackers with large funds or attacks through flash loans.

 ### 121. Token does not allow flash minting:

-Flash minting can lead to substantial swings in the balance and the total supply, which necessitate strict and comprehensive overflow checks in the operation of the token.
+*Flash minting* can lead to substantial swings in the `balance` and the `totalSupply`, which necessitate strict and comprehensive overflow checks in the operation of the token.

 ## Token Checklist

+Some of the features of ERC standards lead to vulnerabilities in the contracts, which should be considered by an auditor.

 [ref](https://gist.github.com/shayanb/cd495e23c7cf1a8b269f8ce7fd198538#file-token_checklist-md)

-### 122. ERC1400 permissioned addresses:
+### 122. `ERC1400` permissioned addresses:

-Can block transfers from/to specific addresses.
+Can *block transfers* from/to specific addresses.

-### 123. ERC1400 forced transfers:
+### 123. `ERC1400` forced transfers:

-Trusted actors have the ability to transfer funds however they choose.
+Trusted actors have the ability to *transfer funds however they choose*.

-### 124. ERC1644 forced transfers:
+### 124. `ERC1644` forced transfers:

-Controller has the ability to steal funds.
+Controller has the ability to *steal funds*.

-### 125. ERC621 control of totalSupply:
+### 125. `ERC621` control of totalSupply:

-totalSupply can be changed by trusted actors
+`totalSupply` *can be changed* by trusted actors

-### 126. ERC884 cancel and reissue:
+### 126. `ERC884` cancel and reissue:

-Token implementers have the ability to cancel an address and move its tokens to a new address
+Token implementers have the ability to *cancel an address* and *move its tokens* to a new address

-### 127. ERC884 whitelisting:
+### 127. `ERC884` whitelisting:

-Tokens can only be sent to whitelisted addresses
+Tokens can only be sent to *whitelisted* addresses